bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

   restored unless it has first been (soft) deleted
 - **Resources** are data on the server that a user may try to access or modify - such as a vault item, organization, collection, or group
+- **User verification** is a Bitwarden-specific UI flow aimed at re-establishing a user's identity before they perform a sensitive action. e.g. entering your password again before viewing an api key.
+This is an aspect of authentication, because it relates to verifying the user's identity.

 ### Current practice